This article lists some of the most common issues you might encounter while integrating PSPDFKit Document Engine.

-This error occurs when the server is not able to do database migrations.
+This error occurs when the Document Engine is not able to do database migrations.
 Make sure you use the recommended version of Postgres.

 Issue When Running on Windows: Pulling from PSPDFKit Image Operating System “Linux” Cannot Be Used on This Platform

-This may happen when your Docker engine is configured to run Windows containers and PSPDFKit Server is packaged as a Linux image.
+This may happen when your Docker engine is configured to run Windows containers and PSPDFKit Document Engine is packaged as a Linux image.
 We recommend installing Docker for Windows, which adds a thin VM that can run Linux containers.
 See this issue on Docker’s issue tracker for more technical details.

 Learn more in our Docker guide.

 exdev Error When Copying Assets